Skip to content

 POOL RENTAL

 Reserve your party now!
 Party dates are available at Tremont Pool on Friday evenings and at Reed Road Water Park on Saturday evenings from 8:15-10:15 pm for your private gathering.
 Parties should be booked at least three weeks in advance.
 Arrange for food service from the concession stand or bring your own.
-Reservations can be made online or in-person at Parks & Recreation, Reed Road Water Park or Tremont Pool.
+Reservations can be made online or in-person at the Parks & Recreation offices, Reed Road Water Park or Tremont Pool.
 Pool party fee must be paid when reservation is made.
 NO ALCOHOL OR TOBACCO PRODUCTS PERMITED.
 A reservation may be canceled 48 hours in advance for an 80% refund; 50% refund if less than 48 hours.

 • Online: Click here to purchase or renew your pass online.